Nuctenea umbratica: Description

-The walnut orb-weaver spider is very wide and flattened, with a leathery skin.
-Its color ranges from red brown and grey brown to black, with a dark, yellowish to yellow-greenish leaf-like flecked marking on its opisthosoma, where small dents are visible.
-These are the onsets of muscles that flatten the abdomen.
+The walnut orb-weaver spider has a wide, flattened body and leathery skin.
+Its colour ranges from reddish-brown to black, with dark yellowish-green leaf-like markings on its opisthosoma, where small dents are visible.
+These dents are the onsets of muscles that flatten the abdomen.

 Female N. umbratica can reach up to 15 mm in size; the males grow only up to 8 mm.

-The spider hides during the day outside of buildings in wall crevices or under loose bark.
-They are very common in Central Europe; females occur all year, while males appear mostly during the summer.
-This spider has a flattened body, helping it to secrete itself in cracks and crevices.
-Walnut orb-weaving spiders are capable of concealing themselves in very confined spaces.
-This tends to act as a defensive advantage and increases the number of locations an orb-web can be effectively constructed.
+This spider hides outside buildings during the day, in wall crevices or under loose bark.
+It is very common in Central Europe, with females present all year and males mostly appearing during the summer.
+This spider has a flattened body which helps it to hide in cracks and crevices.
+Walnut orb-weaving spiders can conceal themselves in very confined spaces.
+This acts as a defensive advantage, increasing the number of locations where an effective orb web can be constructed.

 In the evening the spider constructs an orb-web that can be up to 70 cm in diameter.
 A signaling thread leads from the web to her hiding place.
 After dusk she sits in the web's center.